-A Mirrored Array (RAID 1) provides full data protection, as data can simply be copied from a healthy disk to a replacement for any failed disk.
+Mirrored Array (RAID 1) provides full data protection, as data can simply be copied from a healthy disk to a replacement for any failed disk.

-A Striped Array (RAID 0) is NOT fault-tolerant.
+Striped Array (RAID 0) is NOT faulttolerant.
 The failure of one drive will result in the loss of all data in the array.
 It is designed to increase disk performance by spreading the I/O load across the channels and drives.

 RAID Level Description RAID 0 Identical drives reading and writing data in parallel to increase performance .
 RAID 0 implements a striped disk array and the data is broken into blocks and each block is written to a separate disk drive.
 RAID 1 Identical drives in a mirrored configuration used to protect data .
 Should a drive that is part of a mirrored array fail, the mirrored drive (which contains identical data) will handle all the data.
 When a new replacement drive is installed, data to the new drive is rebuilt from the mirrored drive to restore fault tolerance.
+Recovery Two Identical drives copying data between a master and a recovery disk.
+This provides more control over how data is copied between the master and recovery drives, fast volume updates and the ability to view the data in Windows Explorer .